 Learn more about Western Ringtail Possums

-We are working on protection and recovery strategies for this endangered species.
+We are working on protection and recovery strategies for these threatened species.
 Some of these strategies include:

 • Installing bird watering stations to improve their access to fresh water.

-The City has installed a bird watering station at Westbury Way reserve in Dawesville.
+The City has installed two bird watering stations, one at Westbury Way Reserve in Dawesville and one at Black Swan Lake Reserve in Lakelands.

-The watering station is a 4m tall pole with four bowls and perches, which allow the black-cockatoos to rest and access fresh water.
+The bird watering stations consist of a 4m tall pole with four troughs and perches, which allow the black cockatoos to rest and access fresh water.
 Timed water pumps refill the bowls to provide water even in the dry summer months.

 The height of the bowls also: